martinchernyavskiy/Notes/CS/Hardware/ECE 252/LC-3 ISA and Processor Overview.md

 - FSM and instruction decode logic that generate signals to control other parts of processor based on the instruction in IR
 - If conditional instruction, output is also affected by condition codes (CCs), which are stored in a special register
 	- CCs indicate information about most recent result in PU
+	- The signal connected to REG FILE DD also navigates to a separate NZP Detect Logic circuit which determines whether the value is negative, zero, or positive